-Anglicanism is alone amongst the Reformation traditions in retaining the historic Christian teaching that the Eucharist is a sacrifice.
+Anglicanism retains the historic Christian teaching that the Eucharist is a sacrifice.
 Our prayer book is bold in its proclamation of this truth.
-Nevertheless, the way in which we understand what this means is very different from the understanding of the medieval Roman Catholic Church.
-While the Roman understanding lead away from the cross and towards the power of the priest, the Anglican teaching is centered entirely on Christ’s work of atonement and our reception of His saving grace.
+Far from being a teaching that denies the once and for all nature of Christ’s sacrifice on the cross, the teaching of Eucharistic sacrifice is centered entirely on Christ’s work of atonement and our reception of His saving grace.
 As John Bramhall wrote against a Roman interlocutor while in exile in 1653, “You say we have renounced your Sacrifice of the Mass.
 If the Sacrifice of the Mass be the same with the Sacrifice of the Cross, we attribute more unto it than yourselves; we place our whole hope of salvation in it.”

 Eucharistic Sacrifice in the Prayer Book